OpenSecOps-Org/.github/profile/README.md

 To install `OpenSecOps Foundation` and `OpenSecOps SOAR`, clone the repo [Installer](https://github.com/CloudSecOps-Org/Installer) and follow the instructions in its README.
 You will also find complete installation instructions and all manuals in the `docs` directory.

+## Website

+Don't miss our website at [https://opensecops.org](https://opensecops.org) which contains lots of material describing Foundation and SOAR, including technical information and elevator pitches tailored to different  stakeholders.